-The grace of God spills over the pages of Peter's epistles like so many sparkling jewels, and in the final words of his letter, we as believers are encouraged to grow in the grace that has been so freely bestowed on all who believe in God's free gift of salvation.
-We are to dig our roots down deeply into the depths of His Word and we are to reach out into the farthest extremities of His grace, which are higher than the heavens and deeper that the ocean depths.
+The grace of God spills over the pages of Peter's epistles like so many sparkling jewels, and in the final words of his letter, we are encouraged to grow in the grace of God that has been so freely bestowed on all who believe in His free gift of salvation.
+We are to dig our roots down deep into the depths of His Word, and we are to reach out into the farthest extremities of His grace, which are higher than the heavens above and deeper than the ocean depths.

-But the apostle Peter also makes it clear that our spiritual growth and our progress in the Christian life must be a continuous maturing in grace and an ever-increasing knowledge and understanding of our Saviour Jesus Christ.
-Growing in God's grace is not the accumulation of facts and information about the Lord Jesus but a day by day transformation in our life, as we become increasingly like Him in disposition and character.
-This only happens to the one that is walking in spirit and truth and is submitted to the guidance of the Holy Spirit - Who by grace conforms us day by day into His likeness and we die to self and live for Christ.
+But the apostle Peter also makes it clear that our spiritual growth and our progress in the Christian life must be a continuous maturing in grace and an ever-increasing knowledge and understanding of our Lord and Saviour Jesus Christ.
+Growing in God's grace is not the accumulation of facts and information about the Lord Jesus, but a day by day transformation of our life, as we become increasingly like Him in disposition and character.
+This only happens to the one that is walking in spirit and truth and is submitted to the guidance of the Holy Spirit - Who by grace is conforming us day by day into His lovely likeness as we die to self and live for Christ.

-Firstly, we are to grow and expand our trust in God.
-We are to mature and ripen our precious faith.
-We are to develop and flourish in our dependence upon God as day by day the Holy Spirit works within, to conform us into the image of His dear Son, removing every trace of prideful-self and vanity’s flesh.
-We are to grow in every facet of grace and virtue, faith and love, holiness and understanding; wisdom and obedience - but there's more:
+Firstly, we are instructed to grow and expand our trust in God.
+We are to mature and ripen our precious faith, and we are to stand on His promises and believe His Word.
+We are to develop and flourish in our dependence upon the Lord as day by day, the Holy Spirit works within, to direct, govern, lead and chasten us, and to conform us into the image and likeness of His dear Son.